InteragencyEcologicalProgram/zooper/README.md

 The `Zoopsynther` function takes zooplankton data from different surveys and integrates the data according to user-specified parameter choices.
-The shiny app is a GUI (graphical user interface) that allows folks without R experience to run the zooplankton synthesizer funciton and download the resulting data.
+The shiny app is a GUI (graphical user interface) that allows folks without R experience to run the zooplankton synthesizer function and download the resulting data.
 The shiny app (coming soon) also allows folks with all experience levels to easily visualize the data.